 | Convenience Store QR Code Payment | Print the payment QR code along with your tax return and other documents, and pay at a convenience store |

-| Payment at a financial institution or tax office | Pay in cash at a financial institution or the local tax office, presenting the payment slip |
+| Payment in person at a financial institution or tax office | Pay in cash at a financial institution or the local tax office, along with the payment slip |

-| Tax payment by transfer |
+| Tax Payment by Transfer |

-Payment by direct debit from a designated bank account (requires separate submission of the “Bank Account Direct Debit Authorization and Payment Request Form”) |
+Payment by direct debit from a designated bank account (requires separate submission of the “Bank Account Direct Debit Request Form and Payment Slip Request Form”) |

-| Electronic payment |
+| Electronic Payment |

 Pay via e-Tax, direct payment, or online banking |